This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 In the end, I was won over by the speed and excitement that zodiacs are known for.
 I could just picture the ride paralleling the coastline with the breeze in my hair.

 Snorkeling was the main event, but we were traveling during whale season (best mid-January through early March, but you might get lucky November through April).
 As we set off along the coastline, our guide told us to be on the lookout for whales and that we had a little buffer time in our schedule in case we had saw any.

 I had already been spoiled with a few sightings the night before on my manta ray trip, so I knew exactly what to spot.
 Sure enough, humpbacks were migrating through the region and we had the opportunity to watch an especially playful young whale.

 At that point, we already were having a great trip — and we hadn’t even gotten in the water yet!
-It’s usually a good sign when your expectations are exceeded early on in the tour, but I’m not much of a snorkeler, so I hoped that the rest of the day would be just as good.
+It’s always a good sign when your expectations are exceeded so early on in the tour!

 Honaunau Bay is considered one of the island’s top snorkeling spots because the inner shoreline is protected from most of the coastal swells, keeping the water calm.
 Excellent visibility, fairly shallow waters, and healthy coral gardens really just add to the experience.

-Best of all, spinner dolphins often rest in the protected waters of Kealekekua Bay.
-We were luck in sightings again on our tour and enjoyed watching these dolphins swim, play, and jump.
+Best of all, spinner dolphins often rest in the deeper waters of Kealakekua Bay since it’s a naturally protected cove (and a marine sanctuary).
+We were lucky with sightings and enjoyed watching these dolphins swim, play, and jump.